androidfanatic/androidfanatic.github.io/blog/hugo/content/post/react-slim-builds.md

 RUN npm run build
 ```

-This set of instructions in the Dockerfile describes our first stage called the build_stage in this case.
+This set of instructions in the Dockerfile describes our first stage called the build_stage.

 What we did here was copy package-lock and `package.json` first and then run `npm ci`.
 We used `npm ci` instead of `npm install` because npm ci does a few more checks and makes sure the dependencies installed are from the lock file.
 This helps prevent accident upgrades of packages leading to breaking changes.
-If there's a discrepancy between lock and package.json, `npm ci` may choose to fail which helps catch errors earlier our build process.
+If there's a discrepancy between lock and package.json, `npm ci` may choose to fail which helps catch errors earlier in the build process.

-After dependencies are installed, we make sure that source code for the application is available to the build stage by copying current directory into the container. `.dockerignore` also comes into play.
+After dependencies are installed, we make sure that source code for the application is available to the build stage by copying current directory into the container. `.dockerignore` also comes into play here.
 Instructions like `COPY . .` use `.dockerignore` to skip copying files and folders into the container.

-And finally we ran the `npm run build` which creates the distribution bundle for our react application in `build` directory.
+And finally we run the `npm run build` command which creates the distribution bundle for our react application in the `build` directory.

 Next, let's create the second stage of our multi-stage Dockerfile